-Where the student fails to attend the academic integrity viva without good reason, inferences may be drawn in relation to the student’s failure to attend by the College/School Academic Integrity Officer and/or Academic Misconduct Committee of Enquiry.
+Where the student fails to attend the academic integrity viva without good reason, inferences may be drawn in relation to the student’s failure to attend by the Faculty/School Academic Integrity Officer and/or Academic Misconduct Committee of Enquiry.

 Following the academic integrity viva, the Chair will prepare a report setting out their opinion on the student’s knowledge of the work which he/she has submitted and the reasons for their opinion.

-If the Panel, based on the academic judgment of the staff involved, determine that the student has not demonstrated that the assessment is their own work then the Chair will provide to the College/School Academic Integrity Officer or to the Director of Academic Integrity (as appropriate) a copy of their report and the recording / transcription of the viva, in addition to the normal supporting paperwork relating to the case - normally within five working days of the date of the student’s academic integrity viva (in accordance with 3.4 below.)
+If the Panel, based on the academic judgment of the staff involved, determine that the student has not demonstrated that the assessment is their own work then the Chair will provide to the Faculty/School Academic Integrity Officer or to the Director of Academic Integrity (as appropriate) a copy of their report and the recording / transcription of the viva, in addition to the normal supporting paperwork relating to the case - normally within five working days of the date of the student’s academic integrity viva (in accordance with 3.4 below.)

 If the Panel determines that, based on the academic judgment of the staff involved, the student has demonstrated that the assessed work is their own, the Chair will inform the Module Leader/Marker that the work shall be marked in accordance with the normal assessment criteria for the module.
 The student shall be informed of this in writing and no further action shall be taken.

-In cases of suspected academic misconduct, in work completed under non- examinable conditions (excluding Taught Master's Directed Independent Learning and Research Degree Theses), Colleges/Schools will be expected to carry out the stages listed below.
-The burden of proof (duty of proving the allegation) shall rest on the College/School and the standard of proof should be on the balance of probabilities: a fact will be established if it is more likely than not to have happened.
+In cases of suspected academic misconduct, in work completed under non- examinable conditions (excluding Taught Master's Directed Independent Learning and Research Degree Theses), Faculties/Schools will be expected to carry out the stages listed below.
+The burden of proof (duty of proving the allegation) shall rest on the Faculty/School and the standard of proof should be on the balance of probabilities: a fact will be established if it is more likely than not to have happened.
 Cases involving Taught Master's directed independent learning modules and research degree theses should be dealt with as directed in section 6.0.

-If a member of staff considers, or suspects, that academic misconduct has occurred in relation to work submitted as a piece of coursework, or any work completed under non-examination conditions (excluding the directed independent learning element of postgraduate taught programmes and research degree thesis) he/she shall report the matter in writing or by email and provide any relevant evidence to the First College/School Academic Integrity Officer, normally within five working days of his/her consideration of the student’s work or the student’s academic integrity viva.
+If a member of staff considers, or suspects, that academic misconduct has occurred in relation to work submitted as a piece of coursework, or any work completed under non-examination conditions (excluding the directed independent learning element of postgraduate taught programmes and research degree thesis) he/she shall report the matter in writing or by email and provide any relevant evidence to the First Faculty/School Academic Integrity Officer, normally within five working days of his/her consideration of the student’s work or the student’s academic integrity viva.

-The member of staff (or his/her colleague) may require the student to attend an academic integrity viva to test the student’s knowledge of the work submitted before reporting the matter to the First College/School Academic Integrity Officer/Director of Academic Integrity, in accordance with 3.1 above.
+The member of staff (or his/her colleague) may require the student to attend an academic integrity viva to test the student’s knowledge of the work submitted before reporting the matter to the First Faculty/School Academic Integrity Officer/Director of Academic Integrity, in accordance with 3.1 above.

 3.5 Stage Two - establishing a Prima Facie case